MSN - Family Nurse Practitioner

 While a bachelor’s degree may qualify you for many nursing positions, some nursing career paths require a master’s degree.
-Kaplan University’s Master of Science in Nursing allows you to study online and prepare for career advancement in administrative, informatics, faculty, or staff development roles.* Students complete a practicum experience to bridge the classroom content to the practice setting, during which they work closely with a mentor in a selected health care setting.
-Specializations include nurse administrator, nurse educator, informatics, adult-gerontology nurse practitioner, and family nurse practitioner.
+Kaplan University’s Master of Science in Nursing, which is accredited by the Commission on Collegiate Nursing Education (CCNE), allows you to study online and prepare for career advancement in administrative, informatics, faculty, or staff development roles.
+Students complete a practicum experience to bridge the classroom content to the practice setting, during which they work closely with a mentor in a selected health care setting.
+Specializations include executive leader, nurse educator, informatics, adult-gerontology nurse practitioner, and family nurse practitioner.

 Explore how promote holistic health care to adults and children in a family context, while diagnosing and managing their acute and chronic health problems.
-Prepare to serve as advocates for clients as they interface with the health care system.
-Complete a clinical practice experience and apply theoretical knowledge while working with a qualified preceptor.†
+Prepare to serve as an advocate for clients as they interact with the health care system.
+Complete a clinical practice experience and apply theoretical knowledge while working with a qualified preceptor.*

 For Kaplan University Gainful Employment program disclosure information, click here.